CSCfi/llm-quantization-scripts/AWQ/README.md

 ```bash
 sbatch run-awq-modifier-lumi.sh
 ```
-You can also increase the memory and number of GPUs if you decide to run quantization on larger models.
+You can also increase the memory if you decide to run quantization on larger models.
+Setting `device_map="auto"` automatically offloads the model to a CPU to help fit the model in memory, and allow the model modules to be moved between the CPU and GPU for quantization.

 The script will quantize the **Falcon-RW-1B** model using the following recipe:
 ```bash